MoonlightCapital/MoonlightBot-docs/admin-commands/create-muterole.md

 ### **Description**

 This command is used to create a mute role and setup channel permissions.
-This is a guided procedure, so answer to what the bot says in the channel you used the command in.
+This can be either a new role, or an existing role if provided as argument.

 ### **Required arguments**